paulonegrao/Door-Alarm-Pi/README.md

 This application uses a bunch of AWS services connected to a Raspberry Pi and a doorSensor switch.

-Door Sensor Notification are sent using AWS SNS and data is storage in AWS DynamoDB
+Door Sensor Notification are sent using AWS SNS and data is storage in AWS DynamoDB.